 2. Life Transitions

-Second in the Northwest Financial guide is the related, and important topic of the tax and legal structure in each state around life’s important transitions.
-Whether you’re getting married or divorced or planning for your heirs, where you live can impact your financial planning.
+A related, and important topic is the tax and legal structure in each state around life’s important transitions.
+Whether you are getting married or divorced or planning for your heirs, where you live can impact your financial planning.

 a.
 Estate Planning